Our Partners and History

 Love Our City

-In 2017 Pastors Seth and Kaz Brooks launched C3 Church (C3 NE PDX) and the following year the church moved to the Cully neighborhood of Northeast Portland.
-In 2018 C3 Church assumed leadership and day-to-day management of the existing food pantry, which was located in a separate building on the church property.
+In 2017 Pastors Seth and Kaz Brooks launched C3 Church (now Love City Church) in the Concordia neighborhood, and the following year the church moved to the nearby Cully neighborhood of Northeast Portland, Oregon.
+In 2018 the church assumed leadership and day-to-day management of the existing food pantry.

 Our Service Delivery